selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-questions.md

 is this passion original or just a mimicry?

-## work

 what is the most important thing to do?

 Is this the most important thing I should be working on?

 is this the real problem?

-is it a priority?
+is it a priority? important? urgent?

-is it important?

-is it urgent?

-can I simplify it ?

-can I eliminate it ?
+Can I simplify it ? eliminate it ? delegate it?

-can I delegate it?